Assault1/iodineAssignment/README.md

 2. Page Actions - All repeatable action are written in this folder.
 3. Page Object - All object which are utilised actions files are being declared here and returned at per the requirement of the test.
 4. Locator - CSS locator elements are stored here.
 It is in JSON format.
-Test data - All user specific data is present here. ie- Name, Job type etc. It is in JSON format.
+5. Test data - All user specific data is present here. ie- Name, Job type etc. File is present in fixture folder.

 ## Reports